Adam-Codes/adam-codes.github.io/index.md

 For brevity purposes I will describe how to use the web interface, but if you have any experience with GitHub I trust you can happily use the method of your preference.

-For the purposes of this walk-through, I will describe how to use the web interface and leave it to you to use or learn which format suits you best.
-Most employers would expect some experience using git from terminal.
-To gain the benefits (and experience) of using git version control one should really use the terminal.
-If you run into trouble, you are going to have to use your google ninja / stack overflow skills.
-You've been warned.
-[Here is a great place to start](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) if you would like to go down that rabbit hole.

 The steps below will get you started and introduces you to the absolute minimum (or some would argue not even that) of Git and version control.
-Professional use of git would include a specific branching strategy instead of just using one branch `main` in our example below.
-This is just enough to get you started (and into trouble).
 This is a surprisingly complex topic and you will spend your career learning about it.
-If you run into trouble you are going to have to rely on your StackOverflow and Google-fu skills; just as you will later in your career.
- > You owe it to yourself to **invest** the 10 minutes of time it would take to read the [Git Handbook](https://guides.github.com/introduction/git-handbook/)
+Check [More Resources](#more-resources)

 ### Creating your content
 Next we will be uploading our content (resume) to GitHub, as shown in the gif below: